 Other notes for parents

-Besides those tips, consider the following other factors:
+Besides those tips, consider the following factors:

 - Prevent your baby from making face-to-face contact with the puppy.